burnished-edge/plumbing-calculator/README.md

 ![JSON](docs/images/json.png)

 ### Copy Share Link
 Collaborate by generating a custom URL.
-Clicking the `Copy Link` button encodes your current project configuration directly into the URL hash, allowing you to share the state of your calculator with colleagues, clients, or plan checkers.
+Clicking the `Copy Link` button at the top of the page encodes your current project configuration directly into the URL hash, allowing you to share the state of your calculator with colleagues, clients, or plan checkers.

 ---